"Worry Papers" - A Metaphor for an Anxiety Attack

 I woke up maybe around 2am (after going to sleep about 11 or midnight).
 The thoughts started... and got scarier... and more worrisome... and I spiraled and spiraled.
 I almost called my boyfriend because I just couldn't stop thinking about the worst outcome for every situation I am dealing with right now (and there are several - with many possibilities for some pretty bad worst case scenarios).

-Think of it this way: You have a thought about a bad thing that could happen to you written on an individual small piece of paper.
-The edges of the papers are all razor sharp, think extreme paper cuts.
+The edges of the papers are all razor sharp, so think extreme paper cuts.
 This is multiplied by all of the horrible possibilities available and written on thousands upon thousands of papers.
 These papers are then folded in such a way that makes them easily carried by the wind.

-On a "good" day, there might be a breeze, but it's only picking up and blowing 1 or 2 "worry papers" at you every few minutes.
+On a "good" day, there might be a breeze, but it's only picking up and blowing one or two "worry papers" at you every few minutes.
 They flit and float and when they do hit you, you hear what they say but you can brush them off before they even really make contact.
 Some miss you entirely and the others come in so softly that even the ones that do connect don't cut you.

-An average day, there's a constant wind.
+During an average day, there's a constant wind.
 Sometimes it's stronger and sometimes it's lighter, but those worry papers are coming at you with a much higher frequency.
 Some of them are tossed at you by the strong wind and not only does the worry paper hit you, it cuts you as it does.
-But even then, they are small cuts that heal pretty quickly, not ever becoming a gaping wound.
-You are able to keep going with only small band-aids to stop the bleeding.

 On a night like last night, it was gale force winds - a hurricane of worry papers that headed my way and finally hit land around 2am.
 Every single one cut so deep it created a wound... and they just kept coming.
-There were so many that eventually some cut me in the same places I was already wounded.
-It happened so fast that even the biggest band-aids I had didn't stick due to the amount of blood already there.
-I wasn't able to keep going; heck, I wasn't even able to stand.
-I just lay there being pelted... and pelted... and pelted....
+Instead of each telling me what it said, it screamed the message at me.

 Comments